What products do authorized Roof Shampoo® contractors use to remove roof stains?

 Authorized Roof Shampoo® contractors use high quality, eco-friendly non-bleach roof cleaning soaps and state-of-the-art low pressure roof washing equipment.
 Results are immediate and complete.
 Thousands of roofs have been safely cleaned from coast to coast with the Roof Shampoo® roof cleaning system.
 Do your homework before hiring anyone to do work around your home.
 When it comes to roof cleaning, it’s wise to choose a company that is using a safe and effective roof cleaning method that has been performed on thousands of roofs on homes and commercial properties nationwide for more than decade – choose a Roof Shampoo® contractor.

-Unfortunately not, because Roof Maxx isn’t a product you can apply on your own.
-But fortunately, WOW Home Repair is a certified Roof Maxx dealer, so we can ensure effective results.
+Unfortunately not, because Roof Maxx® isn’t a product you can apply on your own.
+But fortunately, we’ve carefully trained hundreds of certified Roof Maxx® dealers all over the country to ensure effective results.
 Fill out this short form to find the Roof Maxx® dealer closest to you.

 Asphalt shingles can absolutely be recycled, but only around 9% of asphalt shingles end up getting recycled into other things, such as the necessary ingredients for asphalt roads.
 This low percentage seems to be connected to the cost of the recycling process and a lack of asphalt-recycling facilities.
 It’s also much easier to simply discard used up shingles into dumps and landfills.
 When asphalt is dumped into a landfill, it will sit there for many, many years because it isn’t biodegradable.